 What is biomass?

-Biomass is a renewable source of energy because trees and crops can be replanted to replace what’s used.
+New Boilers use biomass a renewable source of energy.
+Renewable because trees and crops can be replanted to replace with what is consumered.
 Biomass fuels come from natural sources such as wood, leaves, paper and food waste products.

 Commercial biomass boilers burn wood pellets, wood chips or logs for space heating or for connecting to central heating systems to provide hot water and heating.
 The fuel is fed from a hopper that can be large enough to hold a significant supply of fuel.
 When the biomass fuel is burned, carbon dioxide is released but this is equal to the amount absorbed during the life cycle.
 The emitted gas will be re-used by growing trees and plants.
 This makes biomass fuel carbon neutral.